+A comparison between the 2+1 and 2+1+1 flavor HISQ ensembles with the same S$^{\rm tad}$ gauge action reveals that $\Delta_{\text{mix}}$ is consistent within statistical uncertainties, regardless of the inclusion of charm sea quarks.
+In contrast, both of these $\Delta_{\text{mix}}$ values are lower than the values~\cite{Zhao:2022ooq} on the 2+1+1 flavor HISQ ensemble with the S$^{(1)}$ gauge action.

 For the 2+1 flavor cases, $\Delta_{\text{mix}}$ exhibits an obvious decrease with increasing absolute value of $|C_P|$, rendering its value with the Iwasaki action being 0.61(4) of that with the tree level Symanzik gauge actions.
-Nevertheless, $\Delta_{\text{mix}}$ with Domain wall fermions is still smaller by a factor of 2.5(3) compared with HISQ fermions under the same Iwasaki gauge action.
+Nevertheless, $\Delta_{\text{mix}}$ with DW fermions is still smaller by a factor of 2.5(3) compared with HISQ fermions under the same Iwasaki gauge action.
 When using the same S$^{\rm tad}$ gauge action, $\Delta_{\text{mix}}$ with HISQ fermions is significantly smaller than with stout clover (SC) fermions, confirming the importance of using a chirally symmetric fermion action for generating gauge configurations on suppression $\Delta_{\text{mix}}$.

-Comparing the 2+1 and 2+1+1 flavor HISQ ensembles with the same S$^{\rm tad}$ gauge action, the inclusion of charm sea quarks appears to suppress $\Delta_{\text{mix}}$ by approximately 15\%.
-However, the $\Delta_{\text{mix}}$ values for both of these cases are lower than that of the 2+1+1 flavor HISQ ensemble with the S$^{(1)}$ gauge action.